ariga/atlas/doc/md/knowledge/postgres/serial-columns.md

 ### `ALTER COLUMN` type to serial

-Sometimes, it is necessary to change the column type from `integer` type to `serial`.
+Sometimes it is necessary to change the column type from `integer` type to `serial`.
 However, as mentioned above, the `serial` type is not a true type, and therefore, the following commands will fail:

 ```sql